Self Drive Itineraries

 If you wish to visit Maria Island, watch for the turnoff to the right onto Louisville Road and follow it to the Eastcoaster Resort.
 The boat transfer leaves from the Eastcoaster at regular intervals.

-If visiting Maria Island, be sure to allow about 4 hours for the round trip excursion, about half an hour each way on the boat, then 3 hours walking and exploring time on Maria Island itself.
+If visiting Maria Island, be sure to allow about 4 hours for the round trip excursion, about half an hour each way on the boat, then 3 hours walking and exploration time on Maria Island itself.

 Alternatively, you can opt to stay the night on the island and explore it further.